Devon County Football Association: History

-Initially the County FA established a set of rules for members and oversaw friendlies and inter county representative matches.
-The first County Representative match took place in March 1888 at Weston-super-Mare against Somerset County FA where they were defeated by two goals to nil.
+Initially the County F.A. established a set of rules for members and oversaw friendlies and inter county representative matches.
+The first County Representative match took place in March 1888 at Weston-super-Mare against Somerset County F.A. where they were defeated by two goals to nil.
 The return fixture in April also ended in a defeat by two goals to three.
 In 1889, the County Cup competition, the Challenge Cup, was inaugurated.
 The first winners were Tavistock Town who defeated Plymouth FC in the final.

 Leagues

-Devon is one of the largest County FAs by geographic area.
+Devon is one of the largest County F.A.'s by geographic area.
 There are five affiliated Saturday men's leagues, one Women's league, four Sunday leagues and a Wednesday league.
 They are: